marioortizmanero/speedbumpapp.com/content/en/blog/marketing-learnings/index.md

 One last high-quality resource I can share is [Growth Unhinged](https://www.growthunhinged.com/), which covers broader topics.

-No regrets about learning marketing.
-Just the basics have been mind-opening.
+No regrets about learning marketing – just the basics have been mind-opening.
 But it hasn't helped me decide on the future of SpeedBump.

 I've realized that asking "should I continue working on this?" was wrong.
 Instead, it should be: "does this make for a good enough business?".